microfleet/core/src/plugins/router/extensions/README.md

 * `config` - configuration object
     * `enabled` - an array of enabled extensions
-    * `register` - an object that contains a set of auto-registered extensions
+    * `register` - an array that contains a set of auto-registered extensions

 `Extension.exec(name, args = [], context)`